Trekking into the mountains certainly comes with various risks. And it is natural for anyone to be curious about the Everest Base Camp trek deaths.

 It is, however, difficult to accurately determine the cause of deaths on the trek.
 This is because the most deaths in EBC trek are not reported in news.

-Also, there is a various route to Everest Base Camp such as the Three Passes Trek, Jiri Trek and Gokyo Lakes Trek.
+Also, there is a various route to Everest Base Camp such as the Everest Three Pass Trek, Jiri Trek and Gokyo Lakes Trek.
 These routes involve more risk than on the classic EBC trek.
 On these trails, you’ll encounter glaciers, rock falls and high passes etc which add risk factors to your life.

 Everest Base Camp Trek Deaths Due to Avalanche

 In the year 2015, a terrible earthquake took place in the beautiful and mountainous country of Nepal.
 With this, Everest was also the victim in front of the unstoppable.
+However, regular trekking and other activities have already resumed in Nepal after earthquake.

 During the shake, an avalanche struck the Everest region.
 This destroyed the Hillary step that descended from Pumori to the Base Camp.